eduardofilo/RG350_adam_image/README.md

 Some comments about the supported extensions:

 * PlayStation: ROMs in `cue+bin` format do not work compressed in ZIP.
 On the contrary, in `iso` format, they do open when they are supplied compressed in ZIP.
+* ScummVM: ScummVM games are made up of several files, so they will have to be kept in directories.
+The extension `svm` indicated in the former list corresponds to an empty file whose name is the ID of the game that we will extract from [this list](https://www.scummvm.org/compatibility/) and that we will place in the directory where we have the rest of the game files.
+For example, for the game "The Secret of Monkey Island" we will need the files that we can consult in the [ScummVM wiki](https://wiki.scummvm.org/index.php?title=Category:Supported_Games).
+Specifically for this game [we see](https://wiki.scummvm.org/index.php?title=The_Secret_of_Monkey_Island) that we will need the files `MONKEY.000` and `MONKEY.001` that we will place in a directory of any name within the directory configured in SimpleMenu (`<EXT_SD>/roms/SCUMMVM`).
+It will be in this same directory where we will have to place the empty file `svm`.
+According to the ScummVM compatibility list, the ID of "The Secret of Monkey Island" is `monkey`, so the file that we will place inside the game directory will be `monkey.svm`.
+Finally, if we want SimpleMenu to show the full name of the game, we will only have to incorporate an entry like the following in the SimpleMenu alias file (`/home/media/data/local/.simplemenu/alias.txt`):

+    ```
+    monkey=The Secret of Monkey Island
+    ```

 #### Previews